Hong Kong: British colony

 Its population rebounded quickly after the war, as skilled Chinese migrants fled from the Chinese Civil War and more refugees crossed the border when the Chinese Communist Party took control of mainland China in 1949.
 Hong Kong became the first of the Four Asian Tiger economies to industrialise during the 1950s.
 With a rapidly increasing population, the colonial government attempted reforms to improve infrastructure and public services.
 The public-housing estate programme, Independent Commission Against Corruption, and Mass Transit Railway were all established during the post-war decades to provide safer housing, integrity in the civil service, and more reliable transportation.

-Nevertheless, widespread public discontent resulted in multiple protests from the 1950s to 1980s, including pro-Republic of China and pro-Chinese Communist Party protests.
+Nevertheless, widespread public discontent led to multiple protests from the 1950s to 1980s, including pro-Republic of China and pro-Chinese Communist Party demonstrations.
 In the 1967 Hong Kong riots, pro-PRC protestors clashed with the British colonial government.
-As many as 51 were killed and 802 were injured in the violence, including dozens killed by the Royal Hong Kong Police via beatings and shootings.
+As many as 51 were killed, and 802 were injured in the violence, including dozens killed by the Royal Hong Kong Police via beatings and shootings.

-Although the territory's competitiveness in manufacturing gradually declined because of rising labour and property costs, it transitioned to a service-based economy.
+Although the territory's manufacturing competitiveness gradually declined due to rising labour and property costs, it transitioned to a service-based economy.
 By the early 1990s, Hong Kong had established itself as a global financial centre and shipping hub.